roozy-io/idp/src/tutorials/extending-k8s.md

   }
 }
 ```
-## accessing the custom resource inside the reconcile function
+## 7. Access the Custom Resource Inside the Reconcile Function

 now let's try to access our custom resource in the `reconcile` function.
 first off, let us reflect our new fields in our cutom resource.